 and rolled it into a curl...repeat for as many as you need, eating the leftovers!
 Grate a piece of chocolate on a cheese grater for shavings or use a vegetable peeler for curls.

-Garnish parfaits and place each jar in a linen napkin lined wooden pint box, then place boxes in an antique berry picking carrier...all of which will set the stage for a true picnic on "Walton's Mountain"...except we ate on our back deck!
+Garnish parfaits and place each jar in a linen napkin lined wooden pint box, then place boxes in an antique berry picking carrier...all of which will set the stage for a true picnic on "Walton's Mountain"...OR, you can just pull the parfaits out of the fridge and serve them that way too!

 Lastly...grab a spoon and dig in!!